What Does "Awaiting Disposition" Mean? A practical guide

 What to Do While Awaiting Disposition

 The best course of action when a case is "awaiting disposition" depends heavily on the specific context.
-However, some general strategies can help manage the situation:
+Even so, some general strategies can help manage the situation:

 - Stay informed: Regularly check for updates and communicate with the relevant parties (lawyers, doctors, agencies).